-Air Traffic Service Provider Security Programme.
+(2) An Air Navigation Service Provider Security Programme shall contain -

-- (2)An Air Traffic Service Provider Security Programme shall contain- - (a) provisions to meet the requirements of the National Civil Aviation Security Programme and these Regulations; - (b) provisions to respond to orders, circulars and directives issued by the Authority under regulation 7; - (c) provisions to comply with the relevant aspects of the Airport Security Programmes of the airport of operation; - (d) details of how the air traffic service provider plans to meet and maintain the requirements set out in the Air Traffic Service Provider Security Programme; - (e) procedures for- - (i) coordination and communication with stakeholders at airports on security and facilitation matters; - (ii) ensuring the security of air navigation service facilities, air navigational aids including access control measures for persons and vehicles; - (iii) personnel security to include background checks and security awareness training for all air navigation service staff who have unescorted access to the airside or security restricted areas; - (iv) identification and protection of critical information technology and communication, navigation and surveillance systems used for civil aviation purposes from cyber-attacks or interference that may jeopardize the safety of civil aviation;
+- (a) provisions to meet the requirements of the National Civil Aviation Security Programme and these Regulations; - (b) provisions to respond to orders, circulars and directives issued by the Authority under regulation 7; - (c) provisions to comply with the relevant aspects of the Airport Security Programmes of the airport of operation; - (d) provisions for the appointment of a qualified and appropriately trained person as per the requirements of the National Civil Aviation Security Training Programme who shall coordinate the implementation of the approved Air Navigation Service Provider Security Programme; - (e) specific measures to meet and maintain the requirements set out in the Air Navigation Service Provider Security Programme; - (f) procedures for- - (i) coordination and communication with stakeholders at airports on security and facilitation matters; - (ii) ensuring the security of air navigation service facilities, air navigational aids including access control measures for persons and vehicles; - (iii) personnel security to include background checks and security awareness training for all air navigation service staff who have unescorted access to the airside or security restricted areas;

-- (v) contingency planning and response for aviation security-related emergencies including- - (aa) unlawful seizure of aircraft; - (bb) bomb threats on board an aircraft or air navigation facility; - (cc) sabotage of an air navigation facility; - (dd) threats of or attacks on aircraft using Man-Portable Air Defence Systems (MANPADS); - (vi) Air Traffic Management (ATM) support for law enforcement; - (vii) Airspace management for Air Traffic Management Security; - (viii) incident reporting and maintenance of records; - (f) any other matter prescribed by the Authority. - (3) An Air Traffic Service Provider Security Programme shall be set out in the manner prescribed in the National Civil Aviation Security Programme. - (4) The Air Traffic Service Provider Security Programme shall be reviewed and updated as need arises and at least once a year. - 18.
+- (iv) identifying their critical information and communications technology systems and data used for civil aviation purposes and, in accordance with a risk assessment, develop and implement, as appropriate, measures to protect them from unlawful interference; - (g) contingency planning and response for aviation security-related emergencies including- - (i) unlawful seizure of aircraft; - (ii) bomb threats on board an aircraft or air navigation facility; - (iii) sabotage of an air navigation facility; - (iv) threats of or attacks on aircraft using Man-Portable Air Defence Systems (MANPADS); - (h) Air Traffic Management (ATM) support for law enforcement; - (i) Airspace management for Air Traffic Management Security; - (j) incident reporting and maintenance of records; - (k) any other matter prescribed by the Authority.

+(3) An Air Navigation Service Provider Security Programme shall be set out in the manner prescribed in the National Civil Aviation Security Programme.

+(4) The Air Navigation Service Provider Security Programme shall be reviewed and updated as need arises and at least once a year.

+Application for approval of security programme 18.
 (1) Where a security programme is required to be approved by the Authority under Regulations 13, 14, 15, 16 and 17 of these Regulations, the applicant shall-